 We have transport and before Covid would regularly go out to clinics, lessons, BD and unaffiliated dressage, and unaffiliated jumping, cross country and eventing.
 We also do dressage and jumping at home, hacking and going to the forest/beach – someone who wanted to join us would be great.

 We are in the process of building a barn conversion (for us!), a barn with indoor stables (for the horses!) and then a 60 x 20 manège.
-We are not the tidiest yard at the moment, but will be great when we have finished.
+We are not the tidiest yard at the moment, but will be great one day, when we have finished.
 Once the stable barn is complete the surviving mobile stables will become field shelters/storage.
 We are on clay so please be prepared for mud in the winter.

 Well behaved children and dogs are welcome, as long as they get on with my dogs and existing liveries’ dogs.